Let’s play a little game. For every English phrase you may use while travelling abroad, can you think of the Spanish equivalent? Ready?

 - People appreciate when you try to learn a few words or phrases in their native tongue.
 It shows an interest in the culture and an openness to new experiences.
 You’ll become a responsible and ethical traveller rather than a typical tourist.

-- Children love it when you try to speak their home language and it builds a rapport with your students on a Teaching Project, for example.
-Study Spanish in Costa Rica alongside a Teaching Project and watch as your teaching skills improve parallel to your developing Spanish skills.
+- Children love it when you try to speak their home language and it builds a rapport with your students on a Teaching Project

 - Expect to work closely with locals in busy and oftentimes professional environments on an internship abroad.
 For example, learning medical Spanish while abroad gives you an advantage.
 Ask nurses simple questions in Spanish, help patients quicker during outreaches, or chat with the team during your break.